CloudBees Jenkins JVM troubleshooting

 Designed to better support heaps larger than 4GB.

 Utilizes multiple background threads to scan through the heap, and then it divides the heap into regions ranging from 1MB to 32MB (depending on the size of your heap)

 Geared towards scanning those regions that contain the most garbage objects first (thus Garbage first” name).

 Uses a bit of extra memory to support garbage collection.

 Recommended specifications for Jenkins describes the recommended minimum settings you need for a JVM, and gave some context for the defaults and garbage collection choices.

-This section covers how to configure the Jenkins JVM according to current best practices (as of late 2018) and how to configure it to use a garbage-collection strategy that aligns with your requirements.
+This section covers how to configure the Jenkins JVM according to current best practices (as of January 2020) and how to configure it to use a garbage-collection strategy that aligns with your requirements.

 If you installed Jenkins using system packages, the Jenkins JVM is controlled by a service configuration file, to which you can add Java arguments.
 The location of this file varies by product.

 For the CloudBees Jenkins Platform Client Master , the service configuration file is located in: